The Big Picture On Can Landlords Charge Tenants to Replace the Carpets:

 When Landlords Should Pay for Carpets

-If the carpet isn’t permanently damaged the tenant shouldn’t bear the cost of replacing it.
-Therefore, any carpet cleaning/replacement cost due to normal wear and tear is the responsibility of the landlord and not the tenant.
+If the carpet isn’t permanently damaged, the tenant shouldn’t bear the cost of replacing it.
+Therefore, any carpet cleaning/replacement cost due to normal wear and tear is the landlord’s responsibility, not the tenant’s.

 When to Charge Tenants for Carpets

-If the carpet is stained or otherwise damaged beyond normal wear and tear, the tenant should pay for cleaning or replacement.
-In this case, the landlord has the right to deduct the cost from the tenant’s security deposit.
+The tenant should pay for cleaning or replacement if the carpet is stained or otherwise damaged beyond normal wear and tear.
+In this case, the landlord can deduct the cost from the tenant’s security deposit.

-Damage resulting from pet urine, deep stains, paint, or oil requires extra hours and resources to clean.
-The cleaning cost, in this case, often exceeds the standard cost of a routine carpet cleaning.
-Thus, the landlord is justified to withhold part of the security deposit to cover the additional cost.
+Damage from pet urine, deep stains, paint, or oil requires extra hours and resources to clean.
+In this case, the cleaning cost often exceeds the standard cost of a routine carpet cleaning.
+Thus, the landlord is justified in withholding part of the security deposit to cover the additional cost.
 However, the landlord must prove that the tenant caused the damage.

 Some landlords include clauses specifically addressing carpet cleaning or replacement on the lease agreement to avoid security deposit disputes when the tenant is moving out.
 This ensures that the tenant is fully aware of what is expected of them before signing the lease.
-However, if the tenant gets the carpets cleaned professionally before vacating the premises the landlord shouldn’t deduct the basic cleaning fee from the security deposit.
+However, the landlord shouldn’t deduct the basic cleaning fee from the security deposit if the tenant gets the carpets cleaned professionally before vacating the premises.

 Note that the rules on security deposit deductions differ from one state to another.
-As a landlord, you should familiarize yourself with the laws touching on this in your state to avoid close with the law.
-Alternatively, you can hire a property manager to take the burden off your shoulders.
+As a landlord, you should familiarize yourself with the laws touching on this in your state to avoid being close to the law.
+Alternatively, you can hire a property manager to relieve your burden.

 (article continues below)